Social, emotional and mental health (SEMH) inclusion service

 - Strategies for dealing with peer pressure or bullying

-Two hour sessions on two consecutive days are run with groups of pupils.
 School staff join the group to learn alongside.
-Resources provided.
+Resources are provided.
 This could be particularly relevant for pupils approaching or dealing with transitions.